carlescliment/sinatra-personal-webpage/_posts/2015/a-pattern-for-processing-heterogeneous-data-sources.md

 ### Introduction

 Processing files and other data sources is a common issue in software development.
-Batch processing financial operations or enabling communication between systems and their stakeholders are just a couple of examples of it.
-If you're a developer it is very likely you will have to deal with massive input sources, validate them, filter the content and process it to satisfy the business needs.
+Batch processing financial operations or enabling communication between systems and their stakeholders are just a couple of examples.
+If you're a developer it is very likely you will have to deal with massive input sources: validating them, filtering the content and processing it to satisfy business needs.

-In this article we will see how to refactor a hardly scalable procedural piece of code into a set of components with well defined responsibilities, easier to extend and cheaper to maintain.
+In this article we will see how to refactor a non scalable procedural piece of code into a set of components with well defined responsibilities, that are easier to extend and cheaper to maintain.

 The code you're going to see here is quite simple.
-I wouldn't recommend to apply the techniques described here for such a simple case, but keeping the problem small will help me to keep focused in the solution and discard irrelevant noise.
-So, please, I want you to envision the large scale.
+I wouldn't recommend applying the techniques described here in such a simple case, but keeping the problem small will help focus on the solution and ignore irrelevant noise.
+So please, think of the big picture.

 If you want more detailed information about the refactors made, please look at the [list of commits in Github](https://github.com/carlescliment/Katas/compare/62d647df251046b3aca54220f3c91edf937eff74...175b7f287c992590caa4eae6e09d22c7da374cfe).